 Failure-to-thrive is when a child is not growing as expected.
 It does not include children who are small for their age.
 Definitions of failure-to-thrive may vary.

 Growth is assessed at health visits by measuring height, weight, and head circumference.
-This information is entered into a growth chart which makes a line or curve that follows how your child grows.
+This information is entered into a growth chart, which makes a line or curve that follows how your child grows.
 Standard curve lines on the chart called percentiles show where babies fall in terms of normal growth compared to other babies at specific ages.
-Failure-to-thrive can occur when a child: Is at or below the 3rd to 5th percentile for height and weight.Has failed to grow as expected.
+Failure-to-thrive can occur when a child: Is at or below the third to fifth percentile for height and weight.Has failed to grow as expected.
 This is shown by crossing 2 percentile lines on the growth chart.